 The Florida Fish And Wildlife Conservation Commission accomplishes its responsibilities and objectives through a diverse group of job classes that cover approximately 2,118.50 positions and about 800 OPS positions.
 Therefore, offers a variety of career opportunities.
-Follow this link for Current Openings.
+See our Current Openings.
 Some of the classes used predominately at FWC include:

 Law Enforcement Officer is an entry-level position which requires the applicant be 19 years of age, possess a high school diploma or equivalent, be a United States citizen and possess a background in one of the following: law enforcement, public contact work or military experience.
 A college education may substitute for the work experience.
 In addition, applicants must meet police certification standards.
 Selected non-sworn applicants will be trained at the FWC Training Center located at the Florida Public Safety Institute.
-View information about a Law Enforcement career.
+Learn how to become a Law Enforcement officer.

 Technical Positions require knowledge and manual skill generally obtained through specialized vocational training, college education or work experience.
 Fish/Wildlife Technician, Computer Programmer, Distributed Computer Systems Specialist, Laboratory Technician and Systems Project Analyst are a few examples in this category.